 - Furnish a dark themed interface and allow users to select their preferred theme.

-- Support other languages (with assistance from the community).
+- Possibly support other languages (with assistance from the community).

 We’d love to hear your thoughts as well — the best way for you to provide this feedback is on our Request a Feature community forum.
+If you would like to monetarily support our future development you can contribute through our About page.
 Thank you!